cristiean/Notes/pascal.md

-# Insights from the Pascal project
+# Pascal project - Notes

 ## Currency market
 - One can buy EUR/DOLLAR